RobTillaart/Arduino/libraries/PCF8591/README.md

 ## Description

-**warning** during tests I could overclock the chip up to 650 KHz but it is only specified to run at 100 kHz.
-After getting pretty hot it broke down.
+**warning** during tests I could overclock the PCF8591 chip up to 650 KHz.
+However it is only specified to run at 100 kHz.
+After some time it was getting pretty hot and it broke down.
 So overclocking is fun but not recommended.

 PCF8591 has one 8 bit ADC on board for 4 channels.
 The ADC is 8 bit and quite fast.